docker-mailserver/docker-mailserver/README.md

 Includes:

-- postfix with smtp auth
+- postfix with smtp or ldap auth
-- dovecot for sasl, imap (and optional pop3) with ssl support
+- dovecot for sasl, imap (and optional pop3) with ssl support, with ldap auth
+- saslauthd with ldap auth
 - amavis
 - spamassasin supporting custom rules
 - clamav with automatic updates